Six Key Critical Management Summertime Practices

 Key #4.
 Rebalance rations with new forages.
 New forages should be analyzed and these results used to balance rations accordingly.
 Also, with summertime feeding, mineral balances (e.g. potassium) are shifted slightly to account for not only the nutrient composition of new forages but also the stresses associated with the heat.

 Key #5.
 Minimize heat stress on close-up dry cows or those within 3 weeks of calving.
-Shade and access to fans and sprinklers are the most critical during this close-up to calving time frame.
+Shade and access to fans and sprinklers are the most critical during this close-up to calving time frame for both the cow herself and her fetus.
 Minimizing stresses on this group of cattle is critical to getting them to milk well during the next lactation.
-Allowing these cows (and possibility the far-off dry cows) access to the fans and sprinkler systems in the barn or holding pen once daily can help reduce heat stress on these cows.
+Allowing these cows (and possibility the far-off dry cows) access to the fans and sprinkler systems in the barn helps reduce heat stress on these cows.
 Reducing stress also includes providing shade (that does not result in increased incidence of mastitis from lying on manure accumulated in the shaded area), 30 inches of bunk space per cow, and adequate space for rest.

 Key # 6.
 Make sure that heifers on pasture have adequate forage and plenty of cool, clean water.
 Cool season grasses are more sensitive to soil water deficiencies and have optimum growth with temperatures are between 65 and 75°F. As a result, cool season grasses are often dormant during the summer months.
 To prevent mastitis in pre-fresh heifers, proper fly control is important.
 In addition, do not allow heifers to “swim“ in ponds for cooling.